Exceptions

 SecurityViolationException

 For requests that indicate malicious intent (tampered IDs, forged hidden fields, file-size bypass attempts).
-Returns a generic error message (never revealing what went wrong) and triggers email/Telegram notifications so you can investigate.
+Returns a generic error message (never revealing what went wrong) and triggers an admin notification so you can investigate.
 Used internally by Spiderly's generated services for integrity checks.

 DbUpdateException